purescript-hyper/hyper/docs/use-cases.md

 The request body is a stream in the connection.
 It might not always be of interest, thus it is not read, and not parsed, by default.
-Instead, the user explicitly chooses to read and parse the body with a given parser, which returns a new connection of a type reflecting this change.
+Instead, the user explicitly chooses to read and parse the body with a given parser, which returns a new connection of a type reflecting the action.

 ```purescript
 class BodyParser t p where